On this page:

 To protect your travel balance, it is recommended that you register your MyWay card.

-If your registered card is lost or stolen you should immediately phone ACTION on 13 17 10 to have your card cancelled.
+If your registered card is lost or stolen you should immediately phone 13 17 10 to have your card cancelled, this will ensure that your travel credit is protected and can be applied to a new card for your use.

 Standard, concession, tertiary, or student cards can be purchased from any MyWay Recharge Agent.
 Students attending participating schools will need to order a card from their school directly.